-- All fees are payable in advance-i.e. October 1st, January 15th; April 1st.
-Drafts, cheques, money orders, should be made payable at par to "St. Mary's College," and addressed to "The Bursar, St. Mary's College, Windsor St., Halifax, N. S." - and their classes during the succeeding term.
+- 1. All fees are payable in advance-i.e. October 1st, January 15th; April 1st.
+Drafts, cheques, money orders, should be made payable at par to "St. Mary's College," and addressed to "The Bursar, St. Mary's College, Windsor St., Halifax, N. S." - 2.
+Students whose term fees have not been paid, may not be retained in their classes during the succeeding term.